 Trends and Developments in Antitrust Class Certification: Best Strategies in Light of Recent Court Rulings

 Antitrust class certification has become more intricate over the years.
 The proliferation of lawsuits, court rulings, and regulatory trends continue to shed light on the evolving process and analysis of class certification.
-However, these developments resulted in stiffer standards for granting or denying antitrust class certification motions.

 The challenge remains on how plaintiffs and defendants will justify the merits of the claim.
 Thus, it becomes imperative that they are abreast of further developments and best practices in this landscape.
 Legal counsel must also proactively and carefully plan their strategies to successfully navigate their way through litigation.